nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2b.
 The alias is already reserved for other commands.

 > 2b1.
 System prompts Actor with a message ("`alias` is used as an alias for `original command`, set `alias` to refer to `new command`? yes/no").<br>
 >> 2b1a.
-If user types Yes, system updates the alias name to refer to the new command.<br>
+If user types yes, system updates the alias name to refer to the new command.<br>
 >> 2b1b.
-If user types No, use case ends.<br>
+If user types no, use case ends.<br>
 > Use case ends

 #### Use case 5: Set data storage file path